vedal/show-and-tell/README.md

 ### Experiments
 #### Goals
 The goal of the project was to implement and train a NIC architecture and evaluate its performance.
-A secondary goal, was to check how the type of a recurrent unit and the size of the embeddining in the Decoder (language generator) affects the overall performance of the NIC model.
+A secondary goal, was to check how the type of a recurrent unit and the size of the word embeddings in the Decoder (language generator) affects the overall performance of the NIC model.

 #### Setup